sdi-one-foundation/trufflehog-secret-sniffer-action/README.md

 **Important:** Committing secrets to a repository poses significant security risks.
 Please remove these secrets and consider them compromised.
 ```

+## Excluding False Positives

+The action includes a built-in allowlist to ignore common false positives, such as:

+- Development database URLs (localhost connections)
+- Test credentials and dummy passwords
+- Common development patterns that aren't actual secrets

+The file works just like a .gitignore file.
+Every line is a regular expression pattern that will be evaluated.
+Findings will be skipped if they match

+### Custom Allowlist

+You can override the built-in allowlist by creating a `.trufflehog-allowlist.txt` file in your repository root.
+This file should contain one regular expression pattern per line:

 ## Troubleshooting

 If you encounter issues with this action: